-In any event, 10b-5 is going to apply and what it says is that it’s unlawful for any person in connection with the offer or sale of securities to omit or misstate a material fact or to state a fact that, in the context in which it is stated, is misleading and that’s considered to be a fraud.
+And what it says is that it’s unlawful for any person in connection with the offer or sale of securities to omit or misstate a material fact or to state a fact that, in the context in which it is stated, is misleading.
+And that’s considered to be a fraud.
 When people talk about securities fraud, Rule 10b-5 is what they’re referring to.

-In terms of the commonly used word “fraud” and the common sense understanding of it, lets discuss what it means to commit fraud.
-The standard for securities fraud is quite a bit lower than the common sense understanding of fraud.
+Comparing the commonly used word “fraud” and the common sense understanding of it, the standard for securities fraud is quite a bit lower than the common sense understanding of that term 'fraud'.

-Fraud also includes an intent to omit a fact or to state a fact that wasn’t complete in its context.
-Rule 10b-5 has what’s called a “scienter requirement” in relation to the omission of facts from which means there has to have been intent.
+Fraud includes an intent to omit a fact or to state a fact that wasn’t complete in its context.
+Rule 10b-5 has what’s called a scienter requirement in relation to the omission of facts meaning there has to have been intent.

-SEC Rule 10b-5 and the scienter requirement as a part of EB 5 Process
+SEC Rule 10b-5 as a part of EB 5 Process

 The intent doesn’t have to be to rip an investor off or to steal from them.
-You just have to have the intent to omit a material fact.
-In many cases, the decision to omit something might not seem like a big deal at all.
+You just have to have the intent to omit a material fact or to mislead.
+In many cases, the decision to omit something might not seem like a big deal.
 It’s only in hindsight, sometimes many years after the fact, when people are evaluating what actually went wrong that the determination is made.

-If an investor either didn’t get his or her EB5 visa or didn’t get their money back then it would seem that that omission was significant.
+If an investor either didn’t receive his or her EB5 visa or didn’t get their money returned to them, then it would seem that that omission was significant.
 At that future point in time, Rule 10b-5 can be triggered even though no one could have imagined that what they were doing, saying or not saying was akin to committing fraud.
 They just didn’t think they needed to say something or maybe it didn’t even occur to them to say it, but that’s all it takes to trigger this liability under Rule 10b-5.

-The individuals who are making the disclosure decisions, the general partners of the issuers in EB5, can be personally liable under EB5.
+The individuals who are making the disclosure decisions, the general partner of the Issuer in EB-5, can be personally liable.
 This is why securities lawyers get so wrapped up in all of this.
 If we miss something or if we say something that is misleading, potentially it can not only come back on the New Commercial Enterprise (NCE) but also on the individuals who were responsible for the disclosure document.